TrashPandaCode/reports/ia-final/contributions/philipp.typ

 === Time Tracking Methodology <philipp_time_methodology>

 Similar to Jonathan's approach, I tried to not overestimate my time spent on tasks and kept a rather conservative approach to time tracking.
 I would look at the time I started working on a task and the time I finished it, then subtracting the time I spent on breaks or other distractions.
 If I was not sure about the time I spent on a task, I would always round down about half an hour, ensuring that I did not overestimate my time spent on tasks.
 This approach allowed me to keep track of my time spent on tasks without overestimating it, ensuring that I had a realistic view of my contributions to the project.
 Like Jonathan and Leo I also used the same Git-based time tracking tool, to estimate my time spent on programming tasks even before formal time tracking was introduced.
 This is further detailed in @jonathan_time_methodology.

+This tool however does not accurately reflect the time I spent on my tasks, as it only tracks the time between two commits that lie within a time span of 2.5 hours.
+For an accurate way of estimating time spent, my way of handling commits was not optimal.
+I would often begin work on a task and then only commit once I was completely finished, rather than commiting more frequently for each step I would progress.
+This would lead to a lot of hours not being tracked through the tool.
+I tried to improve this by committing more frequently, but I was not able to consequently adapt to this way of working.

 === Time Spent
 ]